tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 Without information from `ANALYZE_STATISTICS`, the query optimizer assumes uniform distribution of data values and equal storage usage for all projections.

 Note that `ANALYZE_STATISTICS` is only supported on *local* temporary tables, but not on *global* temporary tables.
-In addition, when you add ANALYZE_STATISTICS function calls into your ETL scripts, errors might be thrown when a second `ANALYZE_STATISTICS` call is made while the first is still running.
+In addition, when we add ANALYZE_STATISTICS function calls into our ETL scripts, errors might be thrown when a second `ANALYZE_STATISTICS` call is made while the first is still running.
 Those errors can be ignored but they must be caught accordingly to separate with other Vertica error messages.

 ### Avoid creating temporary tables using `SELECT`